hmcts/juror-api/README.md

-# Juror Digital - API
+# Juror Backend API

-This is the API for the Juror Digital project.
+This is the API for the Juror Modernisation project.
 It is a Spring Boot application that provides RESTful endpoints for managing jurors.

 # Building and deploying the application